-Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist primarily of cash and cash equivalents, which are primarily invested in U.S. treasury-based money market funds, and available-for-sale debt securities, which are invested in U.S. government securities.
-A portion of the Company's cash is maintained at a federally insured financial institution.
-The deposits held at this institution are in excess of federally insured limits.
+Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist of cash and cash equivalents, which are invested in U.S. treasury-based money market funds, and available-for-sale debt securities, which are invested in U.S. treasury securities.
+A portion of the Company's cash is maintained at two federally insured financial institutions, and account balances may at times exceed federally insured limits.
 The Company has not experienced any losses in such accounts and management believes that the Company is not exposed to significant credit risk.
-The cash in this account is swept daily into U.S. treasury-based and U.S. government-based money market funds.
 The Company has no off-balance sheet risk, such as foreign exchange contracts, option contracts, or other foreign hedging arrangements.